Fairfax Nursing Home Abuse Lawyer

 When you become aware of abuse being inflicted upon your elderly loved one, you need to notify the proper parties to help set things right.
 But who should you tell?

 If you believe your loved one is in immediate danger due to abuse or gross neglect, then you should call the police, as it may be a criminal matter.
-If your loved one is not in immediate danger, then you may want to call an attorney before you tell the nursing home about what is happening.
+If your loved one is not in immediate danger, then you may want to call a nursing home abuse attorney before you tell the nursing home about what is happening.
 A dishonest nursing home center may try to tamper with potential evidence of the abuse, like deleting medical records or terminating a caretaker suspected of wrongdoing.
-Speaking with a lawyer before talking with the nursing home can help by formulating a plan of action ahead of time.
+Speaking with a nursing abuse lawyer before talking with the nursing home can help by formulating a plan of action ahead of time.

 Don't Wait to Get Help Today